Coliseum in downtown Evansville, view of interior

 Stoplist and information from The American Municipal Organ Website:

 Article in the Evansville Courier dated July 13, 1919.
-This article was found in the Evansville Vanderburgh Public Library in 2015, during research by Carolyn Howard for a book she is writing on the history of Evansville from 1915 to 1920.
-See Courier article.
+This article was found in the Evansville Vanderburgh Public Library in 2015 during research by Carolyn Ann Howard for her book on the history of Evansville from 1915 to 1920.
+Saved pdf of the Courier article.

 Article in the Evansville Courier & Press by Roger McBain, March 4, 2005